 Did you know that every single day, approximately 144.8 billion emails are exchanged?
-And what’s more mind-blowing is that 84% of this mails end up in your spam folder.
-Don’t you think this kind of makes it obvious that many people are totally unaware of the aspects that are accountable for great marketing strategy?
+And what’s more mind-blowing is that 84% of these mails end up in your spam folder.
+Don’t you think this kind of makes it obvious that many people are totally unaware of the aspects that are accountable for a great marketing strategy?

 You may think nobody even notices an email signature but the smartest online entrepreneurs will tell you otherwise.

 It is more than just a decoration, an email signature is your identity to somebody you want to build a professional collaboration with and who knows simply nothing about you.

 In fact, reports have shown that successful email marketing campaigns can garner 4300 percent ROI.
 Below, we will discuss 7 do’s and don’ts that’ll help you reach your marketing goals.

 Do Find a Good Layout:

 This is the first and most important step for creating an impressive email signature that’ll promote your business.
 A good email signature should be informative and neat.

 What information you’d need to put in the signature will depend on the kind of business you are promoting.
 Remember that everyone is a fan of simplicity.